alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am interested in public and labour economics, more particularly in the design of social insurance policies on the labor market.
 <br />

-I am visiting the [London School of Economics](https://www.lse.ac.uk) for Lent Term (till end of March 2023), sponsored by Prof. Camille Landais.
+I am visiting the [London School of Economics](https://www.lse.ac.uk) for Lent Term (January-March 2023), sponsored by Prof. Camille Landais.
 <br />

 I visited [UC Berkeley](https://www.econ.berkeley.edu) during the 2022 Fall semester, sponsored by Prof. Emmanuel Saez.